mdgriffin/Design-Patterns/README.md

     - [x] **Strategy**:
         - Coffee bill calculator (normal strategy, discount strategy)
         - Could add a display strategy that changed the way the order is displayed, e.g. as a table
-    - [x] **Factory Method**: Order Service cannot be instantiated outside order package, access is though the `SingleMachineOrderService` and `MultiMachineOrderService` classes which implement the OrderFactory interface.
+    - [x] **Factory Method**:
+        - Order Service cannot be instantiated outside order package, access is though the `SingleMachineOrderService` and `MultiMachineOrderService` classes which implement the OrderFactory interface.
 In this way it matches the intent **Define an interface for creating an object, but let subclasses decide which class to instantiate.**
+        - DiscountFactory implemented by `TimeBasedDiscount` gets the current discount depending on the time of day.
     - [x] **Adapter**: The adapting of the events from coffee machine to order service and then on to the clients
     - [ ] **Template Method**
     - [ ] **Proxy**